Light in August ESL Lesson Plan [Free PDF]

 Organize a debate where students take on roles representing different societal perspectives prevalent during the era depicted in “Light in August.”
 Assign positions such as civil rights activists, segregationists, or individuals grappling with their own identity.
 Encourage students to research and prepare arguments based on historical context before engaging in a structured debate.
 This activity promotes empathy, critical thinking, and oral communication skills.

-See also The Runaway Jury ESL Lesson Plan [Free PDF]
+See also Oh, the Places You'll Go!
+ESL Lesson Plan [Free PDF]

 Reading and Writing: Character Analysis